 As folk as any alternative musician and as alternative as any folk artist, singer/songwriter Gregory Rawlins is tougher to pin down than a feral cat.
 His inventive compositions, austere command of language, and homegrown honesty translates to what one coined as, “Alternatively Bestial Truck-Stop Folk.”

 Rawlins’ playing style courts quick, jangly, Guthrie- like strumming and delicate alternating thumb finger picking that recalls a Country/Blues tinge of greats Townes Van Zandt or R.L.
 Burnside.
 His voice resides predominantly in the region of tenor, but takes disarming baritone forays, spoken word side-streets and the coarse grit of his musical portfolio’s earliest stages… Rock ‘n’ Roll.
-Beneath it all is a genuine wordsmith, whose songs immediately rise above the mediocrity of contemporary, self-proclaimed folk singers by going a step further than gushing out a feeling or two.
-Imagery and a keen sense of poetic cadence are the driving forces of this man’s work, and when compounded with irregular, yet traditionally steeped guitar structures, Gregory Rawlins is quick to both garner the intrigue of original music fans while frustrating show-goers who came to embrace that one song they lost their virginity to in 1966.
+Beneath it all is a genuine wordsmith, whose original songs immediately rise above the mediocrity of contemporary, self-proclaimed folk singers by going a step further than gushing out a feeling or two.
+Imagery and a keen sense of poetic cadence are the driving forces of this man’s work, and when compounded with stories as lush and heavily veiled as the ferns and fog of his hometown of Port Orchard, Washington– Gregory Rawlins is quick to both garner the intrigue of progressive music fans and traditionalists with any given tune.

-Since taking his act on the road in late 2011, Rawlins has performed over 350 times across the United States, while releasing these full-length albums:
+Since taking his act on the road in late 2011, Rawlins has performed over 3o0 times in the bars, cafes, wineries, living rooms, alleyways, festival stages, and theaters of the U.S., while releasing these full-length albums:

 Sons of Guns Clutch (2007), The Amazing Circle of Boxes (2008), Fuggit, I’ll Bet a Hunnerd.
 (2010), Sons of Guns Oregon Slogan (2011), Elwha (2012), and Bottom Feeder Fellowship (2013).